JSebCort/TheOdinProjectNotes/notes/The Odin Project -  Git Notes.md

 1. What kind of program is Git?
     * Git is a Distributed Version Control (DVC) system.
 It allows for version control of files, so that one may keep track of updates made to the file.
     * As a DVC, the database, that holds all the files and their versions, is stored locally so that every user can work on a file without having to be connected to a server.
-    * Git does not store an unchaged file again everytime it is committed.
+    * Git does not store an unchanged file again everytime it is committed.
 Instead, through snapshots, it stores a reference to that snapshot and links to the previous indentical file that was already stored.
     * Git checksums everything before it is stored through a SHA-1 hash.
 This hash is calculated based on the contents of a file or directory structure in Git.
 	There are three main states to Git:
 	* Modified - You have changed the file but haven't committed it to the database.
 	* Staged - You have marked the file to be committed.
-	* Comitted - You have safely stored the updated file to the database.
+	* Committed - You have safely stored the updated file to the database.
 2. What are the differences between Git and a text editor in terms of what they save and their record keeping?
     * Git allows for multiple changes to a file to be stored, while a text editor can only modify and store one file without version control.
 3. Does Git work at a local or remote level?